Holiday rentals in Tenerife

 The drama of volcanoes that erupted millions of years ago can still be felt on Tenerife, the largest of Spain’s Canary Islands.
 Located off the coast of West Africa, Tenerife’s profile is defined by the foreboding outline of Mount Teide, the third-tallest volcano in the world at 12,198 feet.
 But fear not, it’s dormant.
 These days, the island’s gorgeous beaches, historic towns, and plentiful natural attractions compete for travelers’ attention.
 You’ll find several photo-worthy black-sand beaches in the southwestern part of Tenerife near Costa Adeje, one of the newer beach resorts and reportedly a celebrity hotspot.
 The Carnaval celebration in the capital city of Santa Cruz is second only to that of Rio de Janeiro; for two weeks before Ash Wednesday, thousands of revelers in colorful costumes dance in the streets until the sun comes up.

 With very little rainfall and temperatures that hover between 70 and 83 degrees Fahrenheit year-round, there’s hardly a bad time to visit Tenerife.
-But given that the crowds peak in summer, spring and fall are the best times to book a vacation.
+But given that the crowds peak in summer, spring and fall are the best times to book one of Tenerife’s villas.
 In the spring, you’ll be greeted by daytime highs in the 70s, not to mention a greater chance of spotting migrating whales.
 The water is swimmable most of the year, with temperatures peaking around 75 in summer and dropping to around 65 in the coldest months of winter.
 Evening lows can hit 58 in February, so pack a light jacket to ward off the ocean winds during Carnaval.

 Tenerife’s capital city is home to architectural gems like the Baroque-style Church of the Immaculate Conception, the island’s most popular beach, and endless people-watching at the central Plaza de España.